My first evening at the Palace did not end until well after midnight.

 “I wonder if we are speaking of the same Miss Taris.
 She is tall, and underneath her ill-fitting clothes I perceive a graceful figure.
 She doesn’t have someone clever to manage her wardrobe, as I did before I came to Rowan Heights.
-I am too short and fat to really be considered pretty.”
+I am too fat and round-faced to really be considered pretty.”

 Hope seemed about to object, but I cut him off.

-“She speaks so little that I doubt you’ve had the opportunity to judge her intelligence.”
-I laughed.
+“She speaks so little that I doubt you’ve had the opportunity to judge her intelligence,” I said.
 “Perhaps her silence is why you think she is unintelligent.
 Once you told me that you couldn’t tell if I was shy or stupid.”

 “I don’t recall ever saying such a thing.”

 “I’m not surprised.
 You were drunk at the time.”